mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

 Each of the above global RCMCardDAV settings will cause the roundcube setting of the same name to be overridden in case a matching preset addressbook is found.
 The match works by specifying the key of a preset and further match settings to filter the matching addressbook in case multiple addressbooks are discovered for the preset.
 The preset must not be read-only as roundcube requires both special addressbooks to be writeable.
+Furthermore, it is an error if the addressbook configured by the admin is not active.
+Therefore, the admin must configure the `active` setting as a fixed setting for addressbooks used for trusted senders/collected recipients, and set active to `true`.

 For presets with several addressbooks, the wanted addressbook can be identified by regular expression matches on the addressbook name and/or URL.
-The
-%-placeholders the are possible in a preset URL also can be used inside these regular expressions.
+The %-placeholders the are possible in a preset URL also can be used inside these regular expressions.
 In case the preset only contains one addressbook, the match settings can be omitted.
 The match settings must result in exactly one addressbook.
 If no or multiple addressbooks match, the roundcube setting is not touched by RCMCardDAV.

 Because RCMCardDAV overrides the setting configured in roundcube, including a possible setting by the user, the possibilty to configure these addressbooks by the user should be disabled if the admin uses this mechanism.
 Otherwise